b-lukaszuk/BS_wJ_eng/contents/altruism.md

 - three good:
   + naive - it always cooperates
-  + unforgiving - if you betray it three times, it will never trust you again
+  + unforgiving - if you betray it more than three times, it will never trust you again
   + paybacker - first it cooperates, then it replays its partner's last move
 - three evil:
   + unfriendly - got a bad mood at random and may betray with the probability of